-Flanking the southern edge of Dunedin's extensive harbour, Otago Peninsula is high and rugged on the ocean side; warm and sheltered on the harbourside.
+Flanking the southern edge of Dunedin's extensive harbour, Otago Peninsula is high and rugged on the ocean side, warm and sheltered on the harbourside.
 Volcanic in origin, the peninsula is part of the crater wall of a large, long-extinct volcano.
 As a scenic drive, Otago Peninsula is spectacular.

 Accommodation: Dunedin or Otago Peninsula

 Travel inland set eyes on Mt Cook, the tallest mountain in New Zealand.
-Aoraki Mount Cook National Park is home of the highest mountains and the longest glaciers.
+Aoraki Mount Cook National Park is home to the highest mountains and the longest glaciers.
 It is alpine in the purest sense - with sky-scraping peaks, glaciers and permanent snowfields, all set under a star-studded sky.
 Stop at the edge of the spectacular blue waters of Lake Pukaki.

 Visit New Zealand's Tasman Glacier terminal lake for a fascinating glacial encounter.
 Cruise the rapidly growing terminal lake taking in spectacular mountain views and scenery.
-Icebergs of every shape and size, periodically tear away from the glacier allowing you to touch and taste the 300-500-year-old glacial crystals.
+Icebergs of every shape and size periodically tear away from the glacier, allowing you to touch and taste the 300-500-year-old glacial crystals.

-Dark, clear skies; unique celestial features and otherworldly landscapes make stargazing in New Zealand a breathtakingly magical experience.
+Dark, clear skies, unique celestial features and otherworldly landscapes make stargazing in New Zealand a breathtakingly magical experience.
 Here, the heavens appear closer to earth.
 See constellations and shooting stars in glittering dark skies; much of the country has no light pollution and is home to some of the most accessible observatories in the world.